Carl H. Brans: Biography

 In the 1960s and 1970s Brans developed a complete and effective invariant classification of four dimensional Ricci flat geometries, a type of post-Petrov approach, developing very early computer programs for symbolic manipulations.
 He summarized this work in terms of the complexification of the two-form fiber over space-time.
 He also worked on certain questions related to the apparently circular argument in proofs of Bell's theorem in which the hidden variables are a priori assumed to not influence detector settings, denying hidden variable causality from the beginning.

 From the 1980s on, Brans has considered certain developments in differential topology concerning the existence of exotic (non-standard) global differential structures and their possible applications to physics.
-This work includes looking at the exotic 7-sphere of Milnor as an exotic Yang-Mills bundle, and most especially the infinity of exotic differential structure on Euclidean four space (exotic R4) as alternative models for space-time in general relativity.
+This work includes looking at the exotic 7-sphere of John Milnor as an exotic Yang–Mills bundle, and most especially the infinity of exotic differential structure on Euclidean four space (exotic R4) as alternative models for space-time in general relativity.
 Much of this work has been done in collaboration with Torsten Asselmeyer-Maluga of Berlin.
 In particular, they proposed that exotic smoothness structures can resolve some of the problems in cosmology like dark matter or dark energy.
-Together they published a book, Exotic Smoothness and Physics World Scientific Press, 2007.
+Together they published a book, Exotic Smoothness and Physics, in 2007.